by-student-2017/lammps_education_metal_win/potentials/meam/meam_fit/readme.txt

 Note: In "Cmax < Cmin" case, Atutomatically set Cmax = 2.8
-Note: For a new run, remove logs.json
+Note: For a new run, you must to remove logs.json

 Environment construction
 1. sudo apt update